 - Weather-resistant design, sealed housings, and heat-rated electronics dramatically extend reliability and reduce failures.

-- Environmental responsibility matters, with efficient hardware lowering energy use while reducing electronic waste.
+- Environmental responsibility matters — efficient hardware lowers energy use while reducing electronic waste.

 - Council permissions rarely apply to residential setups, yet privacy boundaries, strata rules, and heritage overlays still require awareness.

-- Property layout, daily activity patterns, and future expansion plans should guide coverage design rather than assumptions.
+- Property layout, daily activity patterns, and future expansion plans should guide coverage design.

 - Durable components, surveillance-grade storage, and quality cabling form a foundation for long-term performance.